nuagenetworks/nuage-metroae/Documentation/CUSTOMIZE.md

 * vsr
 * vrs-vm
 * osc-integration
+* AWS-based VSTAT upgrade

-### Adding Components to the Default Deployment
+### Operating using the Default Deployment
+The Default deployment is provided as a starting place for your workflows.
+It is located in a subdirectory named `Default` within the Deployments directory.
+You can operate MetroÆ by simply editing the contents of the Default deployment.
+Follow these steps:
+1. Edit the files for the components you will operate on that already exist in the Default subdirectory
+2. Remove the files for the components you will *not* operate on that already exist in the Default subdirectory
-To add components to the default directory, or replace ones you previously deleted:
+3. To add components to the default directory, or replace ones you previously deleted, copy and then edit files found in the examples directory.

+### Adding a new Deployment
+To create a new deployment:
 1. Create a new subdirectory under deployments.
-2. Copy the contents of deployments/default to the new subdirectory.
+2. Copy the contents of an existing deployment subdirectory, e.g. deployments/default, to the new subdirectory.
 3. Edit the files in the new subdirectory.
 4. If you'd like to add components that are not included, you can copy a *blank* file from the examples directory.

 ## 2. Unzip Nuage Files

-Before deploying with MetroÆ *for the first time*, ensure that the required unzipped Nuage software files (QCOW2, OVA, and Linux Package files) are available for the components being installed.
+Before operating with MetroÆ *for the first time*, ensure that the required unzipped Nuage software files (QCOW2, OVA, and Linux Package files) are available for the components being installed.
 Use one of the two methods below.

 ### Automatically
 Execute the command: